apitio/351-Blowfish/README.md

 > python app.py

+Visit http://127.0.0.1:5000/ on your browser and enter plaintext and key

 Check the root directory for the following two files to see the encrypted and decrypted files:

 > less encrypted.dat